vfat-io/tycho-indexer/tycho-client/README.md

 ## Quickstart

+### Client CLI Binary

-To use the Tycho Client, you will need a connection to the Tycho Indexer: either by hosting your own tycho instance or via a [hosted endpoint](#hosted-endpoints).
-After this, you can simply create a stream using:
+To get started with the Tycho Client, you'll first need access to a Tycho Indexer.
+This can be achieved by either running your own Tycho instance or connecting to a [hosted endpoint](#hosted-endpoints).
+Once connected, you can create a data stream using the following command:

 ```bash
 tycho-client \